Chevrotain/chevrotain/packages/website/docs/guide/concrete_syntax_tree.md

 ```

 Non-Terminals are handled similarly to Terminals except each item in the value's array
-Is the CstNode of the corresponding Grammar Rule (Non-Terminal).
+is the CstNode of the corresponding Grammar Rule (Non-Terminal).

 ```javascript
 $.RULE("qualifiedName", () => {